LiamSchilling/ReducibleMaps/README.md

 git = "https://github.com/LiamSchilling/ReducibleMaps"
 ```

-Or the following to your project's `lakefile.lean`:
+Or add the following to your project's `lakefile.lean`:

 ```
 require ReducibleMaps from git